 Less Waste During Construction

-With metal buildings, every piece of steel is designed and manufactured for your particular facility, meaning there is no steel waste produced.
+With metal buildings, every piece of steel is designed and manufactured for your particular facility, meaning there is very little steel waste produced.

 When building a traditional building made out of wood, your wood arrives in bundles and is cut as needed, leaving the excess to be discarded.

 As I mentioned above, steel is recyclable, and its strength does not wear down, no matter how many times it is recycled.
 It can be repurposed for any project.